 Graphene and carbon nanotubes (CNTs) are attractive electrode materials for supercapacitors.
 However, challenges such as the substrate-limited growth of CNTs, nanotube bundling in liquid electrolytes, under-utilized basal planes, and stacking of graphene sheets have so far impeded their widespread application.
 Here we present a hybrid structure formed by the direct growth of CNTs onto vertical graphene nanosheets (VGNS).
 VGNS are fabricated by a green plasma-assisted method to break down and reconstruct a natural precursor into an ordered graphitic structure.
 The synergistic combination of CNTs and VGNS overcomes the challenges intrinsic to both materials.
 The resulting VGNS/CNTs hybrids show a high specific capacitance with good cycling stability.
 The charge storage is based mainly on the non-Faradaic mechanism.
 In addition, a series of optimization experiments were conducted to reveal the critical factors that are required to achieve the demonstrated high supercapacitor performance.

-Fang, J, Levchenko, I, Ostrikov, K & Prawer, S 2013, 'Sonochemical nanoplungers: Crystalline gold nanowires by cavitational extrusion through nanoporous alumina', Journal of Materials Chemistry C, vol. 1, no. 9, pp. 1727-1731.View/Download from: UTS OPUS or Publisher's site
+Fang, J, Levchenko, I, Ostrikov, KK & Prawer, S 2013, 'Sonochemical nanoplungers: crystalline gold nanowires by cavitational extrusion through nanoporous alumina', JOURNAL OF MATERIALS CHEMISTRY C, vol. 1, no. 9, pp. 1727-1731.View/Download from: Publisher's site

 We report the catalyst-free synthesis of the arrays of core-shell, ultrathin, size-uniform SiC/AlSiC nanowires on the top of a periodic anodic aluminum oxide template.
 The nanowires were grown using an environmentally friendly, silane-free process by exp

-Fang, J-H, Spizzirri, P, Cimmino, A, Rubanov, S & Prawer, S 2009, 'Extremely high aspect ratio alumina transmission nanomasks: their fabrication and characterization using electron microscopy.', Nanotechnology, vol. 20, no. 6, p.
-065706.View/Download from: Publisher's site
+Fang, J-H, Spizzirri, P, Cimmino, A, Rubanov, S & Prawer, S 2009, 'Extremely high aspect ratio alumina transmission nanomasks: their fabrication and characterization using electron microscopy', NANOTECHNOLOGY, vol. 20, no. 6.View/Download from: Publisher's site

 Xin, S, Xiang, J, Fang, J, Yang, L & Wu, X 2004, 'The preparation of hexagonal SrFe12O19 by sol-gel technique', Xiyou Jinshu Cailiao Yu Gongcheng/Rare Metal Materials and Engineering, vol. 33, no. SUPPL.
 2, pp. 26-28.